threatthriver/os-media/README.md

 - Support for sequence lengths up to 32K tokens
 - Memory-efficient operation with gradient checkpointing
 - Optimized communication patterns for TPU pods

+## Troubleshooting

+### Common Issues

+1. **Python Version Compatibility**
+   - The full training script requires Python 3.11 or lower due to TensorFlow compatibility
+   - If using Python 3.13+, use the simplified script (`simple_train.sh`)

+2. **Missing Dependencies**
+   - If you encounter `ModuleNotFoundError`, install the missing package:
+     ```bash
+     pip install <package-name>
+     ```
+   - For SentencePiece build issues, you may need to install system dependencies:
+     ```bash
+     # On Ubuntu/Debian
+     apt-get install cmake build-essential pkg-config

+     # On macOS
+     brew install cmake pkg-config
+     ```

+3. **TPU Support**
+   - The full training script requires TPU hardware
+   - You'll see errors like `Unable to initialize backend 'tpu'` when running on non-TPU hardware
+   - Use the simplified script for local testing

+4. **Permission Issues**
+   - Make sure scripts are executable:
+     ```bash
+     chmod +x *.sh
+     ```

+5. **Memory Issues on TPU**
+   - If you encounter OOM errors, try reducing batch size or enabling gradient checkpointing

 ## License